ardowney/EDSA_final_project/README.md

 # plotting particle size distribution from >2mm to 0.49um.
 ###  Data from hand sieving and a beckmen LSB-320 single wavelength    particle analyzer.

-#### note for Dr. Hessl:
-  I deleted all of the products that were created in the script;    run the code at least once to see the outputs.

 ## Included:
 - Overall Project Description